selmanmisen/carDetection/README.md

-# carDetection
+# CarDetection
-computer vision with YOLOv8
+Computer vision with YOLOv8

 # To run
 ```bash